 Changing the Number of Household Incomes

 Children ages 12 and above can speak with a judge about which parent they would prefer to live with.
 If you’re granted custody tackling child care with one less source of income can be a challenge.
-To make saving and budgeting easier, here are some tips on how to cope with the sudden loss of extra income.
+To make saving and budgeting easier once you’ve hard your baby, here are some tips on how to cope with the sudden loss of extra income.

 - Buying in Bulk

 Wholesale stores like Costco and Sam’s Club may require you to purchase a membership, but the savings will be worth it.
 Stores like this allow you to stock up on the things you need without breaking the bank.
 Buying bulk items also means you won’t have to worry about running out essential items before payday.
 Buying things like laundry soap, toilet paper, diapers, and non-perishable foods at wholesale stores can save you both time and money.

 Too often people turn away from thrift shopping because they think they’re going to get worn out old clothes; however, this couldn’t be further from the truth.
 At many thrift stores, you can find like-new items at prices well below what you’ll find at a department store.
 Thrift stores are also great for buying clothes that kids will outgrow quickly.
 If you’re a single parent in need of new back to school clothes, thrift shops are the place to go.